zgilkerson/azure-pipelines-agent/docs/troubleshooting.md

 run
 ```
 The agent is now running.
 4. You can now do things in VSTS and see the requests that come from the Agent.
 A good example is queueing a new build.
-After you do that you should see requests in Fiddler that look something like:
+After you do that you should see requests in Fiddler coming from a Process of agent.worker.
----insert pic here---

 ### Potentially Helpful Hints
 1. If you don't see the Process column in Fiddler, restart and while it's loading hold Shift.
 This will reset the UI.